 The Perusal Packet is free, and it contains a full synopsis, script excerpt and sheet music excerpt.
 Email email@example.com to request one.

 Jamie Elizabeth Maletz is a composer/lyricist, bookwriter, and producer of new works of musical theater.
 In New York, her works have been featured at Lincoln Center, Feinstein's/54 Below, NYU, Dixon Place, Under St Marks Theater, and Broadway Night at Prohibition.
 She received her MFA from the Graduate Musical Theatre Writing Program at NYU Tisch.
 Maletz has written 12 full-length original musicals, most of which have received workshops/readings or productions in New York and Arizona.
 As a composer/lyricist, Jamie has studied with Mindi Dickstein, William Finn, Rachel Sheinkin, Michael John LaChiusa, Steven Lutvak and Sybille Pearson.
-Jamie is the Administrative Assistant for Maestra Music Organization, and she writes the Women Who Wow Us series for the Maestra blog.
-She is also the Events Coordinator for Ring of Keys and the Technical Director for the American Popular Song Society.
-Jamie has worked as an intern with Tom Viertel/The Commercial Theater Institute and Ken Davenport.
+Jamie has worked for Maestra Music, Tom Viertel/The Commercial Theater Institute and Ken Davenport.